tgreiser/hicetnunc-fountain/README.md

 ## Run The Fountain

 ```
-export FOUNTAIN_KEY="edesk..."
+export TEIA_FOUNTAIN_KEY="edesk..."
-export FOUNTAIN_PASS="matlock"
+export TEIA_FOUNTAIN_PASS="matlock"
 python fountain.py
 ```

-- If you like this project, consider supporting my art - https://www.hicetnunc.xyz/tz/tz1cTS1WwovU7SC783xgJxZrzr151mcshmNi
+- If you like this project, consider supporting my art - https://teia.art/tz/tz1cTS1WwovU7SC783xgJxZrzr151mcshmNi
-- If you want to donate to help fund the Fountain, send XTZ to tz1eggoxCes1qYRGLc3E1bg4uzuCUUuuQBb9
+- If you want to donate to help fund the Fountain, send XTZ to **TBA**